Brighter AI Technologies

-Brighter AI Technologies GmbH (styled Brighter AI Technologies GmbH) is a German technology company that develops privacy-preserving image and video anonymization software based on deep learning.
-The company builds tools intended to redact personally identifiable information (for example, faces and license plates) in images and video while preserving visual utility for analytics and machine-learning use cases.
+Brighter AI Technologies GmbH or branded brighter AI is a German technology company that develops privacy-preserving image and video anonymization software based on deep learning.
+It builds tools intended to redact personally identifiable information (for example, faces and license plates) in images and video while preserving visual utility for analytics and machine-learning use cases.

 History

-Brighter AI Technologies GmbH was founded by Marian Gläser, Patrick Kern and Asaf Birnhack as the first spin-off from the automotive supplier Hella’s incubator in Berlin in 2017.
+brighter AI was founded by Marian Gläser, Patrick Kern and Asaf Birnhack as the first spin-off from the automotive supplier Hella’s incubator in Berlin in 2017.

 In May 2018, the EU General Data Protection Regulation (GDPR) came into enforcement, a development that strongly shaped Brighter AI Technologies GmbH’s strategic focus on privacy-preserving video and image anonymization.

-In 2019, Brighter AI Technologies GmbH participated in Deutsche Bahn’s Mindbox program and received early investment from eCAPITAL and G+D Ventures.
-In 2019, Brighter AI Technologies GmbH was named "Europe's Hottest AI Startup" by Nvidia and “Most Innovative ADAS Technology” from Automotive Tech.AD.
-Also in 2019, Brighter AI Technologies GmbH received The Spark — The German Digital Award, presented by Handelsblatt and McKinsey.
+In 2019, brighter AI participated in Deutsche Bahn’s Mindbox program and received early investment from eCAPITAL and G+D Ventures.
+Also in 2019, it was named "Europe's Hottest AI Startup" by Nvidia and “Most Innovative ADAS Technology” from Automotive Tech.AD.

-In 2020, Brighter AI Technologies GmbH was awarded the Deep Tech Award in the “AI” category by the Berlin Senate.
+Also in 2019, brighter AI received The Spark — The German Digital Award, presented by Handelsblatt and McKinsey.
+The following year, the firm was awarded the Deep Tech Award in the “AI” category by the Berlin Senate.

 On 30 June 2022, the company closed a financing round led by Armilar Venture Partners with participation from existing investors.
-In 2022, Brighter AI Technologies GmbH won the AUREA Award in the “Impact” category.
+In the same year, it won the AUREA Award in the “Impact” category.

-In September 2024, Brighter AI Technologies GmbH received the German AI Start-Up Award, and the Tiger Awards: AI Visionary Awards, presented by Contra.

-In April 2025, Brighter AI Technologies GmbH was acquired by Milestone Systems, a Danish video-software company and subsidiary of Canon Inc.
+In September 2024, it received the German AI Start-Up Award, and the Tiger Awards: AI Visionary Awards, presented by Contra.
+In April 2025, Brighter AI Technologies was acquired by Milestone Systems, a Danish video-software company and subsidiary of Canon Inc.

 Products and services

-Brighter AI Technologies GmbH develops commercial software and services to anonymize images and video so that datasets can be used for analytics and machine learning while reducing privacy risk.
+brighter AI develops commercial software and services to anonymize images and video so that datasets can be used for analytics and machine learning while reducing privacy risk.
 Key product concepts and offerings described by the company include: